gizero/scm-course-ff3d/slides.md

 ## The scenario
 - Do work on a web site
-- Create a branch for a new story you’re working on
+- Create a branch for a new story you're working on
 - Do some work in that branch

 <br>